markpandan/odin-book-api/README.md

 - `CLOUDINARY_URL` - provided by Cloudinary to make an access to the cloud storage of the created account
 - `CLOUDINARY_DATABASE_FOLDER` - _optional_: the folder from the cloud storage which the files are securely stored.
 - `JWT_SECRET_KEY` - used to verify any incoming tokens
+- `ALLOWED_URL` - url of the frontend to be allowed on fetching data on the socket

 > **NOTE:** _The optional variables are still required to be placed on file.
 Just leave an empty string to avoid any potential compilation errors._